chaiNNer-org/chaiNNer/README.md

 - Arch Linux users may need to manually install libxcrypt before chaiNner's integrated Python will correctly start up.

+- Linux users need to have xclip or, for wayland users, wl-copy installed to be able to use the clipboard functionality.

 - Apple M1 laptops are mostly untested, though they are theoretically supported.

 ## GPU Support